syncfusion-content/blazor-docs/blazor/sidebar/how-to/sidebar-in-the-dotnet8-application.md

 # Render the Sidebar within the MainLayout of the .NET 8 Blazor Web app

 Integrate the Blazor Sidebar component into the `MainLayout.razor` page of the .NET 8 application.
 Next, include the `@rendermode InteractiveServer` directive in the `Routes.razor` page of the application.
+When you specify InteractiveServer as the render mode for the Routes component, you are enabling interactive server-side rendering (SSR) for your entire Blazor application.

 ```cshtml